lorepieri8/ai-techniques/README.md

 *Weak Points*: Less explainable than decision trees, not suited for high-dim data (e.g. images).

 *Other*: Less overfitting than decision trees, more scalable.
+Alternative ensembling strategy to random forests.
 Consistently at the top of machine learning competitions.

 ---